CRJU 1100 Intro to Criminal Justice 3 Credits

 This course is an overview of the criminal justice system in the United States.
 The three principal components of the criminal justice system (courts, corrections and law enforcement) will be examined, along with the social and political considerations of the criminal justice system.

-CRJU 2111 The American Police System 3 Credits
+CRJU 2111 Intro to Law Enforcement 3 Credits

 A comprehensive survey of organizational problems in American law enforcement agencies.
 Special emphasis is placed on police administration.